 Beginning in 2013, the current Health and Education Consulting segment will become two separate segments: Huron Healthcare and Huron Education and Life Sciences.
 These practices continue to share a significant number of academic medical center clients and will closely collaborate in the market.
-The Legal Consulting segment will be referred to as Huron Financial.
+The Legal Consulting segment will be referred to as Huron Legal and the Financial Consulting segment will be referred to as Huron Financial.
 The structure of the Legal Consulting and Financial Consulting segments remains unchanged.
 In addition, certain immaterial practices which were historically part of our Health and Education Consulting segment will be combined and disclosed in an all other category.
 While our consolidated results will not be impacted, we will restate our historical segment information during 2013 for consistent presentation.

-HURON CONSULTING GROUP INC. NOTES TO CONSOLIDATED FINANCIAL STATEMENTS - (Continued) (Tabular amounts in thousands, except per share amounts)
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS-(Continued) (Tabular amounts in thousands, except per share amounts)